 Adrenal suppression caused by steroid therapy may result in an inadequate adrenocortical response to surgery (acute adrenocortical insufficiency can precipitate hypotension and death).
 Therefore:

-- Anaesthetists must be informed when patients have taken corticosteroids within 3 months of surgery (10 mg or more) so that:
+- Anaesthetists must be informed when patients have taken corticosteroids within three months of surgery (10 mg or more) so that:

-- For minor surgery under general anaesthesia either the usual corticosteroid dose can be given orally, or 25-50 mg of hydrocortisone can be given intravenously (IV) at induction.
+- For minor surgery under general anaesthesia either the usual corticosteroid dose can be given orally, or 25-50 mg of hydrocortisone can be given IV at induction.

 - For moderate/major surgery the usual oral dose is taken on the day of surgery with hydrocortisone as above at induction and the same IV dose three times daily for between 24 and 72 hours after surgery, depending on the extent of surgery.
 This is then followed by the usual oral dose.